johanley/precision-timekeeping/README.md

 ## Design Choices In This Library

+(The implementation of this library is not very complex.
+Changing any of the design decisions mentioned below shouldn't be too difficult.)

 ### Gregorian and Julian Calendars
 The Gregorian calendar and the Julian calendar are implemented.
 No other calendars are supported.